Meelick–Eyrecourt GAA: Activities

-The club is primarily focussed on hurling while Gaelic football has been regarded as the club's second sport.
+The club is primarily focused on hurling while Gaelic football has been regarded as the club's second sport.
+However, during the 1960s, Meelick–Eyrecourt GAA club contested two Junior Gaelic football county finals.

-However, during the 1960s Meelick-Eyrecourt GAA club contested two Junior Gaelic football county finals at a time when Galway football was arguably at its height and at the same time the Galway senior football team won three all-Ireland finals in a row.

 The club last contested a senior hurling county final in 1980, which it lost.
-The club has fluctuated between senior hurling and intermediate grades, which is similar to senior 'B' in other counties, since the late-1990s but has still continued to produce many inter-county Galway hurlers at all grades.
+The club has fluctuated between senior hurling and intermediate grades since the late-1990s.